rzymek/meteor-typescript-libs/README.md

 Contributions are welcome.
 Remember that this project is about typing meteor packages in TypeScript.

-* Any changes to the meteor definitions file, "meteor.d.ts", should be made by altering "scripts/generate-definition-files.js".
+* Most changes to the meteor definitions file, "meteor.d.ts", should be made by altering "scripts/generate-definition-files.js".
+Often, fixing a type/signature mapping near the top is all that is necessary.
 Corresponding changes should also be made to "script-definition-tests/meteor-tests.ts" and "tinytest-definition-tests/meteor-tests.ts".
+    * Some definitions in "meteor.d.ts" can be found in `lib/meteor-manually-maintained-definitions.d.ts`, which contains definitions that can't be automatically generated.
 * Changes to the definitions for any third party libraries (e.g. jquery.d.ts) should be made on the [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repo.
 * Changes to the smart package definitions can be made directly to those definition files (e.g. ironrouter.d.ts).